pubnub/pubnub-mcp-server/resources/sdk_docs/python_access-manager.md

 # Access Manager v3 API for Python SDK

-Access Manager enforces security controls for client access to PubNub resources by issuing time-limited tokens with embedded permissions.
-Tokens can target specific resources (by ID or RegEx pattern) and can be restricted to a single authorized client (authorized UUID/user).
+Access Manager lets your servers issue time-limited tokens with embedded permissions for PubNub resources using a Secret Key.
+Tokens can target:

-- Supports lists or RegEx patterns per resource.
+- Specific resources or RegEx patterns.
-- Supports multiple resources and differing permission levels in one request.
+- Multiple resources with different permissions in one request.
-- Tokens are valid for a TTL you define and can be optionally restricted to a single authorized UUID/user.
+- A single authorized client via authorized UUID/user.

 ##### Request execution and return values

-Choose synchronous or asynchronous execution.

-`.sync()` returns an `Envelope` with `Envelope.result` (type varies) and `Envelope.status` (`PnStatus`).
+- .sync() returns Envelope with Envelope.result and Envelope.status (PnStatus).
 ```
 `1pubnub.publish() \
 2    .channel("myChannel") \